Azure/PSRule.Rules.Azure/docs/en/rules/Azure.PostgreSQL.AAD.md

 - Configure the `Microsoft.DBforPostgreSQL/servers/administrators` sub-resource.
 - Set the `properties.administratorType` to `ActiveDirectory`.
-- Set the `properties.login` to the AAD administrator login object name.
+- Set the `properties.login` to the Entra ID administrator login object name.
-- Set the `properties.sid` to the object ID GUID of the AAD administrator user, group, or application.
+- Set the `properties.sid` to the object ID GUID of the Entra ID administrator user, group, or application.
-- Set the `properties.tenantId` to the tenant ID of the AAD administrator user, group, or application.
+- Set the `properties.tenantId` to the tenant ID of the Entra ID administrator user, group, or application.

 For example: